percona/everest-doc/docs/use/multi-namespaces.md

 ## Configure multiple namespaces

+The following holds true for multiple namespaces:

-You can configure multiple namespaces in Percona Everest.
+- You can configure multiple namespaces in Percona Everest.

-To have different operators in different namespaces, run the install command multiple times.
+- To have different operators in different namespaces, run the install command multiple times.
 See the following example for more details:

     ??? info "Example: Installing various operators in different namespaces"

         To install various operators in different namespaces, such as MySQL and MongoDB operator in namespaces dev and testing, and PostgreSQL operator in namespaces production and staging, run the following command:
             {.power-number}

             1.     everestctl install

             ??? example "Expected output"

                 ```sh